kennethugo/PEFT-LoRA_Fine-tuning/README.md

 * [**Further work** ](##Further-work)

 ## Introduction
-This project details a step-by-step process for full fine-tuning and Parameter-Efficient Fine-Tuning (PEFT) with prompt instructions.
+This project details a step-by-step process for full fine-tuning and Parameter-Efficient Fine-Tuning (PEFT), Low-Rank Adaptation (LoRA) prompt instructions (which is NOT THE SAME as prompt engineering!).
 Additionally, it includes further fine-tuning of the Flan-T5 model with customized specific prompts for a custom-specific summarization task.

 Imagine a scenario where, despite performing in-context learning with zero-shot, one-shot, or even few-shot techniques, the Language Model (LLM) performance does not meet your specific task requirements.
 In such cases, full fine-tuning could be a potential solution, but do you have the necessary compute resources?
 If yes, that's fantastic!
 However, also consider multiple-task fine-tuning to address the challenge of Catastrophic Forgetting.
 Alternatively, a computationally cost-effective approach to consider is PEFT.
 PEFT preserves the weights of the original LLM and trains only a small number of task-specific adapter layers and parameters, thereby utilizing fewer storage and compute resources.
 While there may be a slight trade-off in performance, considering the reduction in compute resources required, it could be a worthwhile consideration.
+After fine-tuning for a specific task, use case, or tenant with LoRA, the result is that the original LLM remains unchanged and a newly-trained “LoRA adapter” emerges.
+This LoRA adapter is much, much smaller than the original LLM - on the order of a single-digit % of the original LLM size (MBs vs GBs).

 The base model used in this project is the FLAN-T5 model.
 The FLAN-T5 model provides a high quality instruction model and can summarize text out of the box.
 The dataset is the DialogSum dataset from HuggingFace.

 To improve inferences, full fine-tuning approach was performed and the results evaluated with ROUGE Metrics.
+ROUGE Metrics may not perfect, but it does indicate the overall increase in summarization effectiveness that we have accomplished by fine-tuning.
 Furthermore, PEFT fine-tuning was performed and evaluation of results using the ROUGE metrics too.
 Comparing both results shows the benefit of PEFT outweighing the slightly-lower performance metrics.  .

 ## Getting Started
 The following steps will help you get started: